 Capitalizing on the relationship they’ve established with you, scammers will point to impressive gains from initial investments and urge you to deposit increasingly larger amounts.
 Once you do, however, the switch will flip, often leaving you facing devastating losses.
 The price of a stock that seemed poised to take off might rapidly plummet once the scammer’s market manipulation kicks into high gear.
 Or the new crypto platform you recently moved your assets into might suddenly become inaccessible.

 If you confront the bad actor regarding the losses, they might express empathy and offer to help you recover your money, perhaps attempting to persuade you to invest in another stock.
-They might cite additional taxes and fees that you must pay before withdrawing your funds, especially if the investment scam involved crypto or other digital assets.
+They might cite additional taxes and fees that you must pay before withdrawing your funds, especially if the investment scam involved crypto assets.
 And sometimes the bad actor will ghost you once the investment goes south.

 Watch for Warning Signs